novacrazy/scriptor/README.md

 <hr>

-##Referee
+##Reference

-The Referee class is a tiny wrapper around the behavior for `reference_once`.
+The Reference class is a tiny wrapper around the behavior for `reference_once`.
 It keeps track of the initial arguments, the statically cached value and updating it when the script changes.

 #####`.value()` -> `any`